talha915/dice_devops_final_project_server/README.md

 # Conclusion
 This project showcases a complete workflow from infrastructure provisioning using Terraform to application deployment with Docker, all managed through GitHub Actions for CI/CD.

-For any further information or assistance, please refer to the individual sections of the repository or contact the project maintainer.